juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

 I do name them **tanzu-m1** und **tanzu-s1**, m1 for master and s1 for the first worker.
 Logins are administrator and root on all server :-)  Just in case you do see, my password are **Password123!**.

 ### Create a new VM with the following properties :
-Compatibility : ESXi 6.7 Update 2 and later (VM version 15)
+Compatibility : ESXi 6.7 Update 2 and later (HW version 15)
 * CPU 4 CPU(s),
 * Memory 8 GB
 * Hard disk 1 100GB